Health & Safety

 Barney also defends Chief Officers in civil actions for assault, wrongful arrest/false imprisonment, malicious prosecution and misfeasance, as well as in personal injury claims and judicial review.

-As well as representing Chief Officers in police inquests, Barney also appears on behalf of Serco Home Affairs in inquests following deaths in custody, notably for those at HMP Doncaster, HMP Dovegate and HMP Norwich.
+As well as representing Chief Officers in police inquests, Barney regularly appears on behalf of Serco Home Affairs in inquests following deaths in custody, notably for those at HMP Doncaster, HMP Dovegate and HMP Norwich.

 Health and Safety:

-Barney has dealt with a wide array of cases involving alleged or actual statutory breaches, including HSWA 1974, PUWER, the PPE legislation, and the various regulations that apply to workplaces, contributing at an early stage in threatened proceedings and in associated negotiations with the HSE.
-He has represented a number of defendants in the printing industry and in heavy industry, both under the “old” regime and also under the relatively new sentencing guidelines, recently appearing on behalf of Cammell Laird Shipbuilders to mitigate in the Liverpool Magistrates court.
+Barney has dealt with a wide array of cases defending alleged or actual statutory breaches, including HSWA 1974, PUWER, the PPE legislation, and the various regulations that apply to workplaces, contributing at an early stage in threatened proceedings and in associated negotiations with the HSE.
+He has represented a number of defendants in the printing industry and in heavy industry, both under the “old” regime and also under the more recent sentencing guidelines, recently appearing on behalf of Cammell Laird Shipbuilders to mitigate in the Liverpool Magistrates court.
 His many years at the criminal bar gave him regular exposure to both Magistrates’ and Crown Courts, in which he is also able to deploy the full array of advocacy skills honed in the regulatory work he does elsewhere.

 Barney represents both claimants and defendants at all stages of proceedings and in cases that range from “simple” tripping and slipping cases on the fast track to rather more complex matters on the multitrack.